Fräncille Bergquist Scholarship

 It wasn’t the unfamiliarity of a new city or the intimidation of a new faculty position that stood out to Fräncille Bergquist when she first came to Vanderbilt in 1977.
 The new Spanish professor was taken aback by the rolling hills and green trees of Middle Tennessee—a stark contrast from the dry, flat landscape of Lubbock, Texas.

-“There were so many trees and hills, I couldn’t see where I was going,” Bergquist says with a laugh.
+“There were so many trees and hills, I couldn’t see where I was going,” Bergquist said.
 “But I trusted that this new opportunity was a good one.”

 Bergquist’s path to Vanderbilt wasn’t always clearly mapped.
 After graduating high school, Bergquist thought she wanted to go pre-med, but immediate struggles with math and chemistry left her questioning that choice.
 Then, with only one Spanish class under her belt, she found herself in a Colegio Mayor in Barcelona, where her love for the Spanish language blossomed.
 Several years later, Bergquist completed her Ph.D., before spending 35 years as a Spanish professor and 30 years as an associate dean in the College of Arts and Science.